sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 }]
 ```

-This powerful combination of data types allows you to build and work with collections that can represent almost any type of real-world data.
+This combination of data types allows you to build and work with collections that can represent almost any type of real-world data.

 ## Additional Resources